vladigleba/vladigleba.github.io/source/_posts/2013-10-15-im-diving-in.markdown

 My main goal with this blog is to share my web development knowledge.
 I plan on covering the side projects I work on and the technologies that power them.
 As an aspiring web developer, I heavily rely on other people's blogs to get stuff done, so I want to give back to the community and hopefully be of similar help to other aspiring web developers.

 In my next post I'll be talking about a side project I've been working on for quite a while now.
-It's already online and you can check it out at phindee.com.
+It's already online and you can check it out at <a href="http://www.phindee.com">phindee.com</a>.

 Stay hungry.
 Stay foolish.